NedzadDonlagic04/fit-semester-1-practice/README.md

 Folders inside this directory will have a name that associates itself with a given problem inside of it.

-Inside those folders is usually a README describing the problem and maybe an img folder to store the flowchart as a helper in solving the problem.
+Inside those folders is a README describing the problem and maybe an img folder to store the flowchart as a helper in solving the problem.

 When adding a solution to a problem it is mandatory that the cpp file has your username at the top of the